 I want to apply for accommodation, what should I do?

-The Student Accommodation team, along with all staff at Heriot-Watt, are working hard to make sure your university journey is impacted as little as possible by the coronavirus pandemic and we are pleased to offer guaranteed accommodation on campus or off campus for students in their first year of study for those starting in September.
+The Student Accommodation team, along with all staff at Heriot-Watt, are working hard to make sure your university journey is impacted as little as possible by the coronavirus pandemic and we are pleased to offer guaranteed accommodation on campus or off campus for students in their first year of study.

 Our website has information about how to apply for accommodation

 at our Edinburgh and Scottish Border campuses.
-We would encourage all potential students to apply for accommodation as they would normally at this time, and look forward to welcoming you to the University in September.
+We would encourage all potential students to apply for accommodation as they would normally at this time.

 At this time, we are working towards all tenancies beginning as normal.
 We will continue to monitor the ongoing situation with Covid-19 and follow government guidance, and if anything regarding your tenancy or other aspects of accommodation changes, we will provide you with new information and updates as soon as possible.